 I hope you have now learned everything you needed to know about the beautiful Fishermen’s Trail in Portugal.

-Do you want to discover more beautiful long-distance hikes?
+Would you like to discover more beautiful long-distance hikes?
 Then I can recommend these beautiful books:

 Or read one of these articles I wrote about long-distance hikes:

 - Hiking the Pacific Crest Trail: Mexico to Canada